isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 About the Catalog Of Somatic Mutations In Cancer Data
 ------------------------------------------------------

 The BigQuery datasets contain *all* of the tables available for download from the `COSMIC FTP site <http://cancer.sanger.ac.uk/cosmic/download>`_.
-The availability of these additional tables will support many more types of queries -- please explore them at (after registering for access as described below):
+Please explore the tables at (after registering for access):

 * `isb-cgc.COSMIC_v91_grch38 <https://console.cloud.google.com/bigquery?p=isb-cgc&d=COSMIC_v91_grch38&page=dataset>`_
 * `isb-cgc.COSMIC_v91_grch37 <https://console.cloud.google.com/bigquery?p=isb-cgc&d=COSMIC_v91_grch37&page=dataset>`_

 Details about the underlying COSMIC export files are available on the `COSMIC downloads page <https://cancer.sanger.ac.uk/cosmic/download>`_.

 Accessing the Catalog Of Somatic Mutations In Cancer Data